|Oracle E-Business Suite Integrated SOA

 These administrative tasks include:

-For Custom Integration Interfaces of Interface Types
+For Custom Integration Interfaces of Interface Types for SOAP Web Services

 This task allows the administrators to subscribe to selected custom business events and create subscriptions for the selected events.